 UTSC is not a union; we maintain a cooperative relationship with campus leadership.

 Once you join as a rep, you’ll have to meet the following expectations:

 UTSC members meet monthly, every third Thursday.
-You’re expected to attend in person or via webcast; if you miss more than four meetings in a row, your membership will be up for review based on your other contributions to UTSC.
+You’re expected to attend in person or via webcast; if you miss more than four meetings, your membership will be up for review based on your other contributions to UTSC.

 Representing Your District